Cycles and matchings in randomly perturbed digraphs and hypergraphs: Hamilton cycles in tournaments

-Fix $t$; we will prove that $P$ is a.a.s. $t$-strongly connected.
 The idea of the proof is to choose a set $S$ of $t$ vertices with a large indegree and outdegree, then to show that with high probability almost every vertex has many paths to and from each vertex in $S$.
 The probability that a vertex $v$ has paths to and from from $S$ is smallest if $v$ has small indegree, so we need to show that not many vertices can have small indegree. \begin{lem} In any tournament, there are fewer than $k$ vertices with indegree (respectively outdegree) less than $\left(k-1\right)/2$.\end{lem} \begin{proof} The sum of indegrees (respectively outdegrees) of a tournament on $k$ vertices is ${k \choose 2}$, because each arc contributes 1 to this sum.
 Therefore in every set of $k$ vertices of a tournament, there is a vertex of outdegree (indegree) at least $\left(k-1\right)/2$ in the induced sub-tournament. \end{proof} A consequence of \ref{lem:extreme-indegree-bound} is that the set of all vertices with indegree (respectively outdegree) less than $n/6$ in $T$, has size smaller than $n/3$.
 So, there are at least $n/3$ vertices whose indegree and outdegree in $T$ are both at least $n/6$.
 We can therefore choose a set $S$ of $t$ such vertices.

-Now, we prove that the random perturbation typically does not reduce the in- and out- degrees very much. \begin{lem} If a vertex $v$ has outdegree (respectively indegree) $k$ in $T$, then it has outdegree (respectively indegree) at least $k/3$ in $P$, with probability $1-o\left(e^{-k}\right)-o\left(1/n\right)$ (uniformly over $k$).\end{lem} \begin{proof} We only prove the statement where $v$ has outdegree $k$; the indegree case is identical.
+Now, we prove that the random perturbation typically does not reduce the in- and out- degrees very much. \begin{lem} If a vertex $v$ has outdegree (respectively indegree) $k$ in $T$, then it has outdegree (respectively indegree) at least $k/3$ in the randomly perturbed tournament $P$, with probability $1-o\left(e^{-k}\right)-o\left(1/n\right)$ (uniformly over $k$).\end{lem} \begin{proof} We only prove the statement where $v$ has outdegree $k$; the indegree case is identical.

 There are $k$ arcs pointing away from $v$ in $T$.
 If $p<1/\sqrt{n}$ then the probability more than $2k/3$ of those arcs are changed by the perturbation is at most $2^kp^{2k/3}=e^{-k\Omega\left(\log n\right)}=o\left(e^{-k}\right)$.
 If $k\ge\sqrt{n}/2$ then by the Chernoff bound and the fact that $p\le1/2$, the probability more than $2k/3$ arcs are changed is $e^{-\Omega\left(\sqrt{n}\right)}=o\left(1/n\right)$.
 In both of these cases, $k/3$ of the original out-neighbours survive the perturbation with the required probability.